Texas Links

 Step 2: Examination Requirements

-Take the required school counseling examination (TExES #152) and pass with a score of 240 or higher.
+Once you have completed your master’s degree and your EPP, you’re ready to take your credentialing exam.
+School counselors must pass the required school counseling examination (TExES #152) with a score of 240 or higher.
 This test includes 100 questions that are offered in multiple-choice format and align with the School Counselor standards for testing.

 Some highlights of the TExES examination, specific to the school counseling role, include testing the applicant’s knowledge of how to help K-12 students develop behavioral skills, how to create comprehensive counseling programs, and how to work collaboratively with school staff, parents, and communities.